Minutiae and Level 1-2-3 Detail: Galton Features, Pores, Edges

 In lower-quality latent prints, which represent the majority of casework deposits, Level 3 features are not reliably resolved and their use risks the introduction of artefact-driven false correspondences or false distinctions.
 Most forensic fingerprint standards, including the OSAC Friction Ridge Subcommittee guidelines in the US, specify that Level 3 features should only be used when the print quality reliably supports their resolution.

-The intellectual history of fingerprint statistics has three phases.
-In the first phase (1892 to approximately 1990), statistical claims about fingerprint evidence rested on Galton's and Balthazard's combinatorial estimates, which modelled minutia positions as independent, uniformly distributed binary events and computed astronomically small probability of chance match.
-These estimates were used in court testimony to justify identification conclusions but were never subjected to rigorous empirical testing.
+The development of fingerprint statistics divides into three phases.
+In the first phase (1892 to approximately 1990), statistical claims rested on Galton's and Balthazard's combinatorial estimates, which modelled minutia positions as independent, uniformly distributed binary events.
+These estimates appeared in court testimony to justify identification conclusions but were never subjected to rigorous empirical testing.

 In the second phase (approximately 1990 to 2009), a small number of researchers began applying modern statistical methods to fingerprint data.
 Champod and Evett (2001) published an analysis of minutia frequency distributions from operational fingerprint databases, demonstrating that minutia positions are not independently distributed (nearby minutiae are correlated in position) and that empirical frequencies vary substantially by minutia type and configuration.
 This work provided the raw material for likelihood ratio calculations but did not itself produce a deployable framework.